ajoraid/Distributed-File-System/README.md

 # Distributed-File-System
-A Distributed File System made in Swift, C, and gRPC with eventual consistency model.
+A **really** basic Distributed File System made in Swift, C, and gRPC with eventual consistency model.
 The main rule of this system is that the file with the latest modification time wins.
 # Table of Contents

 1. [High-Level Architecture ](#High-Level-Architecture)